 - Extraction of oil, gas, or minerals from your property

-If you receive at least $10 in royalties, the payer should send you a Form 1099-MISC with royalty income reported in box 2.
+If you receive at least $10 in royalties for the tax year, the payer should send you a Form 1099-MISC with royalty income reported in box 2.

 There are two ways to report royalty income.
 If the royalty comes from your ordinary business operations, it should be included in your gross revenues on Schedule C. For example, if you are an author who receives royalties from books, that income goes on Schedule C.